KodeNet/KodeNet-HTTP/grav/pages/01.home/_docs/info.md

         full: Documentation.jpg
 ---

-The [Documentation pages](/docs) are an available resource to help with connecting or registering on the KodeNet XMPP network.
+See the [docs](/docs) to get help with connecting, registering and other service related info.